djmitche/remsh/doc/developer/stack/operations.rst

 ``src``
     source filename on the slave system

 The slave responds by sending a series of data boxes identical to those for the *send* operation.
-The data stream is terminated by an emtpy box, this time from the slave to the master.
+The data stream is terminated by an empty box, this time from the slave to the master.
 If it encounters an error, the slave can send an error box at any time, terminating the tranfer.

 As with ``send``, there is no provision to indicate an error during data transmission.
 If a problem occurs on the master, it must continue to read and discard data boxes and reply to the terminating empty box.
-The error message should not be sent to the slave.

 The following error tags may be returned:

-TODO
+``notfound``
+    the source does not exist on the slave filesystem

+``openfailed``
+    opening the source file failed for some other reason

+``readfailed``
+    reading from the file failed

 remove
 ++++++